maxlanceund/equal-system/papers/uncertainty-subsumption-en.md

 where S is the system's entropy.
 The equality corresponds to reversible processes (an idealized limit), and the inequality corresponds to irreversible processes—that is, all real processes (Atkins, 2018, Ch.
 3).
 This inequality expresses the inevitable direction of certainty's return: once certainty is produced, unless it is continuously maintained by external operation, it will be returned to uncertainty.

 The boundary is that position—the position where certainty must be returned.
-The Limit Theory of Meaning (Lanceund, 2026a) describes how certainty operates within boundaries: it is defined within the interval and returns to zero at the boundary.
+The Limit Theory of Meaning (Zhong, 2026a) describes how certainty operates within boundaries: it is defined within the interval and returns to zero at the boundary.
 But The Limit Theory of Meaning did not explain "why it must return to zero."
 The answer is here: because the nature of certainty is temporary.
 It is not "destroyed," but "returned."

-Boundary Acceleration (Lanceund, 2026b) describes the increase in signal density before certainty is returned.
+Boundary Acceleration (Zhong, 2026b) describes the increase in signal density before certainty is returned.
 Let D(t) be the signal density (the amount of identifiable signal carried by the system at time t), and T be the boundary time.
 Then:

 ```math
 D(T) = 0